 When done it should be bubbling around the edges and the frankfurters should be golden brown.
 You will need to let it sit for about 10 minutes before dishing up as it will be really hot, and hot cheese burns.

-WHAT TO SERVE WITH FRANK & POTATO BAKE
+WHAT TO SERVE WITH FRANK AND POTATO BAKE

 This really is a hearty and substantial casserole dish so you will want to keep any dishes served on the side with it light.
 My family always enjoys it when I serve some kind of salad and crusty rolls or bread on the side.
 I recommend a salad of mixed greens and vegetables.
-Chopped lettuce, cucumber, tomatoes, scallions and sliced radishes are a good mix.
+Chopped lettuce, cucumber, tomatoes, scallions, and sliced radishes are a good mix.
+A version of my broccoli salad (without the bacon) can work great for a hearty meal.

 You can also make a nice salad by leaving out the tomatoes and adding thawed frozen peas and some chopped red onion rather than the scallions.
 A simple dressing is best.
 I whisk together about 1/2 cup of mayonnaise, 2 TBS of olive oil, 1 TBS apple cider vinegar, a pinch of sugar, some salt and pepper and some dried dill weed for a simple, yet very tasty dressing.
 You can taste and adjust the seasonings and amount of vinegar according to your family’s likes or dislikes.
 You can also use fresh lemon juice in the place of the vinegar.